Construction Apprenticeships

 Opportunities for adults in Construction apprenticeships are endless.
 Due to government assistance programs, there has been a recent increase in demand for Adults for apprenticeships.
 Any adult over the age of 25 or their employer can be eligible to receive government funding so that one can complete a Certificate III or IV level.

-Construction Apprenticeship Wages
+Wages

-Starting Wages:
+Starting wage

 The wage a Construction apprentice earns is dependent on their progress through the apprenticeship program.
 Construction apprentices can make anywhere between $8 and $15 per hour.
+The salary for all construction apprenticeships is determined according to the relevant industry award.
+You can find the award for the apprenticeship you’re interested in by clicking here.

-Business Opportunities:
+Business Opportunities

 There are many business prospects and possibilities for the future for those who have completed a construction apprenticeship, meaning that earning potential is very high.

-Construction Apprenticeship Jobs
+Jobs

 The ever growing construction industry means that there are many Construction apprenticeships available.